Frequently Asked Questions

 Is there information available on children available for adoption in the State of Ohio?

 Prospective adoptive families are encouraged to regularly view the Ohio Adoption Photo Listing (OAPL) located on-line at the AdoptOHIO Kids web site at The Ohio Adoption Photolisting Website.
 The web site contains pictures and descriptions of waiting children in the custody of public children's service agencies throughout Ohio.
 The descriptions of the children are supplied by the child's social worker and are intentionally brief.
 A more detailed description of the child is available to prospective adoptive families who have completed the homestudy process from the child's social worker.
+There are approximately 2,500 children listed on the OAPL website.
 Families interested in adoption are strongly encouraged to read the narratives and look at the pictures of children found within the Photo Listing to gain an understanding of the types of children available for adoption in Ohio.